 Ready to book your next -- or first -- cruise and not sure whether booking online would be too big of an undertaking?
 You're not alone.
-Though the vast majority of travelers book their trips through online booking services and even via their mobile devices, cruise travel is a different animal altogether.
+Though the vast majority of travellers book their trips through online booking services and even via their phones, cruise travel is a different animal altogether.
 It can be a lot trickier to choose a ship, cabin type and dinner seating arrangements than it is to simply click a button and book a hotel room.
-But armed with the right information, booking a cruise online could be an ideal option for many travelers.
+But armed with the right information, booking a cruise online could be an ideal option for many travellers.

-You can book around the clock at your convenience, you won't have to bother hunting down a reliable travel agent or working around their schedule and you may even be able to score some online-only discounts and bonuses.
-With all of that in mind, here's a quick primer to help you book your cruise online.
+You can book around the clock at your convenience, you won't have to bother hunting down a reliable travel agent or working around their schedule and you may even be able to find some online-only discounts and bonuses.
+With all of that in mind, here's a quick guide to help you book your cruise online.